Ken Westerfield: Early Frisbee and disc sports career

-In 1970, Westerfield and Kenner moved to Toronto, Ontario, Canada, setting up their disc playing headquarters in Queen's Park.
-Playing Frisbee freestyle and object disc golf became a daily event at the park.
-In 1971, with a hundred dollars each, bedrolls and a Frisbee, they set out to hitchhike across Canada, stopping to do Frisbee street performances to crowds in cities and at popular annual events, the Klondike Days in Edmonton and the Calgary Stampede in Alberta.
-Concluding their cross country hitchhiking tour in Vancouver, British Columbia, they made their summer home in the Yippie (Youth International Party) founded "All Seasons Park" (tent city).
-A protest against the Four Seasons company plans to build a complex on two blocks adjacent to Stanley Park, inspired and modeled after People's Park (Berkeley), that was formed two years prior.
-Westerfield and Kenner, although not politically affiliated with the Yippies, still made the protested park their home.
-They would make a minimal income, by selling alternative newspapers, the Georgia Straight, on the city streets by day and performing nightly Frisbee shows in the historic Gastown area, in front of a railroad car turn restaurant, oddly enough called Frisby's.
-Because of the urban settings, free-styling with a Frisbee at night in front of crowds in the streets was very surreal.
-They would bounce the disc off the buildings, throw around statues, skip the Frisbee through traffic and throw over mobs of interested spectators.
-One night, while performing at Frisby's, they unwittingly became involved in the Yippie organized Gastown Smoke-in, a demonstration for the legalization of marijuana.
-The subsequent smoking of it in the town square, quickly turned the peaceful but illegal demonstration into the now famous Gastown Riots, the police also began regular raids of All Seasons Park.
+In 1970, Westerfield and Kenner moved to Toronto, Canada, and established their disc-playing headquarters in Queen's Park.
+They made a daily routine of playing Frisbee freestyle and object disc golf at the park.
+The following year, with only a hundred dollars each, bedrolls, and a Frisbee, they hitchhiked across Canada.
+They stopped along the way to perform Frisbee street shows to audiences in cities and at popular annual events such as the Klondike Days in Edmonton and the Calgary Stampede in Alberta.
+After completing their cross-country tour in Vancouver, they made their home for the summer in the "All Seasons Park" (tent city), which was founded by the Youth International Party (Yippies) as a protest against the Four Seasons company's plans to build a complex on two blocks adjacent to Stanley Park.
+Although they were not politically affiliated with the Yippies, Westerfield and Kenner made the protested park their home.
+They made a minimal income by selling alternative newspapers, the Georgia Straight, on the city streets by day and performing nightly Frisbee shows in the historic Gastown area, in front of a railroad car turn restaurant named Frisby's.
+Because of the urban settings, their performances were highly surreal, as they freestyled with a frisbee at night in front of crowds in the streets.
+They bounced the disc off buildings, threw around statues, skipped the frisbee through traffic, and threw over mobs of interested spectators.
+One night, while performing at Frisby's, they unwittingly became involved in the Yippie-organized Gastown Smoke-in, a demonstration for the legalization of marijuana.
+The subsequent smoking of marijuana in the town square quickly turned the peaceful but illegal demonstration into the now-famous Gastown Riots.
+The police also began regular raids of All Seasons Park.

-In the fall of 1971, Westerfield and Kenner wanted to return to Toronto but needed travel money.
-Continuing to perform at Frisby's, they decided they would try to collect money like street musicians, it was a success.
-Returning to Toronto, they lived in the notorious counter-cultural Rochdale College while performing Frisbee shows on the Yonge Street Mall.
+During the fall of 1971, Westerfield and Kenner, having to leave All Seasons Park due to continued police raids, needed money to return to Toronto.
+They continued to perform at Frisby's and decided to try collecting money like street musicians.
+It was a success.
+Upon returning to Toronto, they resided in the notorious counter-cultural Rochdale College, while performing Frisbee shows on the Yonge Street Mall.
 Nightly, thousands of tourists and Torontonians would enjoy displays of their Frisbee expertise, while attractive accomplices (girlfriends) would use a Frisbee to collect donations.
-Wanting to add professional legitimacy to their Frisbee show, they approached Ed Hurst, promotions manager for Irwin Toy, the distributor of Frisbees in Canada and proposed their show to promote the Frisbee.
-Their first professional performance was a basketball half-time show at Jarvis Collegiate Institute in Toronto, Ontario.
-The students loved it; Westerfield and Kenner were only paid twenty dollars each for the show, but more importantly, they had proven that their show would be beneficial in helping the company to promote the Frisbee.
-In 1972, they were retained by Irwin Toy to perform at special community and sporting events across Canada.
+They wanted to add professional legitimacy to their Frisbee show and approached Ed Hurst, promotions manager for Irwin Toy, the Frisbee distributor in Canada.
+They proposed their show as a way to promote the Frisbee.
+They scheduled a basketball halftime show at Jarvis Collegiate Institute as a demonstration for Irwin Toy's management.
+The students loved it, and so did Irwin Toy.
+They successfully proved that their show would be beneficial in helping the company promote the Frisbee.
+In 1972, Irwin Toy retained them to perform at special community and sporting events across Canada.
 Westerfield and Kenner became the world's first full-time professional touring Frisbee players.